BIOGRAPHY

 IMG_6990.jpg

-As a playwright of quirky dark comedies, allegories and heightened dramas, Tara aims to spark reflection, discussion, passion and connection in the way we view relationships and the world around us, while sharing stories with audiences in an exciting, emotional and novel manner.
+As a playwright of quirky dark comedies, allegories and theatrical dramas, Tara aims to spark reflection, discussion, passion and connection in the way we view relationships and the world around us, while sharing stories with audiences in an exciting, emotional and novel manner.
 Isolation, false narratives and oppression, as well as self-sacrifice, bravery and hope, are often found in her high-stakes dark comedies.
 Specific themes in her work vary, but most of her plays ultimately showcase the pivotal importance of connection, no matter how dire the circumstance may be.

 Tara holds her MFA in Playwriting from Carnegie Mellon University, is a member of the Dramatists Guild and she is the winner of theatrical awards such as the Shubert Fellowship in Dramatic Writing, the Sloan Screenwriting Fellowship, The Bradford Gromelski Jury Award, The New Works for Young Women [Actors] Award, The Write Stuff Award, and The Arts Alive Recovery NY Regrant Award.
 She has been published by YouthPLAYS, Smith & Kraus, Oxford Press South Africa, the London Academy of Music and Dramatic Arts (LAMDA), Limelight Editions/Applause Acting Series, The Hunger Journal, Meriweather Publishing, Applause Theatre & Cinema, Performer Stuff and Ace-Your-Audition.

-Tara’s plays have been presented by theater companies such as Fusion Theatre, Mosaic Theater Company of DC, The Directors Company, Le Petit Theatre de Terrebonne, Theatre One, Tutti Bravi Productions, Westchester Collaborative Theater, Possibilities Theater, Tagragg Productions, One Armed Man, Oracle Theatre, Inc, The Acme Theatre Company, The Harlequin Players, Woman Seeking…,and numerous schools, universities and colleges including Gardner-Webb, Prince Williams, and Colgate.
+Tara’s plays have been presented by theater companies such as Fusion Theatre, Mosaic Theater Company of DC, East Valley Children’s Theatre, The Directors Company, Axial Theatre, Le Petit Theatre de Terrebonne, Theatre One, Tutti Bravi Productions, Westchester Collaborative Theater, Possibilities Theater, Tagragg Productions, One Armed Man, Oracle Theatre, Inc, The Acme Theatre Company, The Harlequin Players, Woman Seeking…,and numerous schools, universities and colleges including Gardner-Webb, Prince Williams, and Colgate.
 Her work has showcased at festivals such as the Artists of Tomorrow Festival in NYC, The Bangkok Community Theatre Fringe Festival, the Pittsburgh New Works Series and the Last Frontier Theatre Conference in Alaska.
 Tens of thousands of teachers, actors and students world-wide have utilized her monologues for competitions, course material, auditions, performances, and showcases.

 As an artist, Tara enjoys combining her theatrical talents with the importance of community and human connection.
 She has taught taught Playwriting at Carnegie Mellon (undergrad and graduate non-majors), the Pittsburgh Public Theatre (high school and adults) and The Westport Country Playhouse (teens).
 She has taught Theater Makers workshops to children and teens in various diverse spaces such as theaters, schools, a housing authority, teens who have experienced human trafficking, to Girl Scouts, at a library and a discovery studio, and served as a playwright mentor for college students.
 Tara has seen the joy, pride and increase of self-esteem that creating theater brings to individuals and a community.
 She believes theater, and the act of engaging in creation itself, brings joy and pride—and ultimately the potential to enact positive change through personal connection.